jsteyn/carpentries.org/_posts/2024/05/2024-05-17-software-carpentries-translation-efforts-in-ukrain.md

 ---
 layout: page
 authors: ["Dr. Olexandr Konovalov"]
-teaser: "Overview of the current state of the Ukrainian language localisation project initiated in 2022."
+teaser: "An overview of the current state of the Ukrainian language localisation project initiated in 2022."
 title: "Translating Software Carpentry lessons into Ukrainian language: a status update"
 date: 2024-05-17
 time: "09:00:00"